Introduction

 Basic Applet

-Let's start with a simple example.
-We'll create an applet that takes a shortened link and expands it to the original URL.
+In this simple example, we'll create an applet that takes a shortened link and expands it to show the original URL.

 1. Create a new applet